jkwim/owntone-server/README_PULSE.md

 ## User Mode with Auto Startup Script

-There are few requirements for running OwnTone correctly in User Mode because OwnTone requires write permissions to several locations owned by 'root' by default.
+There are few requirements for running OwnTone correctly in User Mode because OwnTone requires write permissions to several locations owned by `root` by default.

 The steps below will help to setup the correct environment so that OwnTone can be started as a user and will work fine.

 The author has tested these steps in a Raspberry Pi 4 running Ubuntu 20.04 LTS.
 The steps should work with any Ubuntu 20.04 LTS installation and could be adapted for any other version of Ubuntu/Linux environment.
 ### Step 1: Create a new user `owntone`
 ```
 sudo adduser owntone